kimdurante/intro-to-gdal/content/vector.md

 This outputs a large set of feature information.
 To view only a summary output, use the `-so` flag and supply the layer name

 ```
-$ ogrinfo -so sfbayhighways.geojson sfbayhighway
+$ ogrinfo -so sfbayhighways.geojson sfbayhighways
 ```

 ### Geodatabases
 <br/>

-Running ogrinfo on a geodatabase outputs a list of feature layers
+Running `ogrinfo` on a geodatabase outputs a list of feature layers

 ```
 $ ogrinfo SanFranciscoESI.gdb